fpereiro/gotoB/readme.md

 But what about redrawing the page?
 And what about firing events out of user interactions?
 For these purposes, gotoв provides you two functions: one for creating a view that is automatically and efficiently redrawn when its input data changes (`B.view`), and another one for creating stringified event calls when an user does something with the browser (`B.ev`).
 In the background, gotoв uses [Myers' diff algorithm](http://www.xmailserver.org/diff2.pdf) to compute the view changes and apply them selectively to the DOM.
 Because we generate views with object literals, we already have a tree-like representation of the view (which we feed to the diff algorithm).

-Regarding **portability**, the solution is to use a subset of javascript ES5 and have a small, tailored polyfill within [cocholate](https://github.com/fpereiro/cocholate), a sort of miniature jQuery replacement. **NOTE: for the time being, gotoв has no cross-browser compatibility.
-I'm working on it as my top priority.**
+Regarding **portability**, the solution is to use a subset of javascript ES5 and have a small, tailored polyfill within [cocholate](https://github.com/fpereiro/cocholate), a sort of miniature jQuery replacement.

 ### Practices and features that gotoв happily ignores